ZeroCool940711/new-frontera/docs/source/topics/frontera-settings.rst

 Default: ``0``

-Maximum number of returned requests after which Frontera is finished.
+Maximum number of returned requests after which new_frontera is finished.
 If value is 0 (default), the frontier will continue indefinitely.
 See :ref:`Finishing the frontier <frontier-finish>`.

 .. setting:: MESSAGE_BUS